You used our Color Render tool on a drawing, and the drawing file is now overly large.

 You may have attempted to plot your drawing but found out the file was too big to plot.

 Having an issue with large file size in drawings that originated, or have Xrefs that originated, in AutoCAD Civil 3D?
 You may be experiencing a known issue with the AutoCAD Object Enabler.
-Solution >
+Here's what to do.

 Color Render can be associated with overly large file size for several possible reasons: